Tram in Lodz

 Another stop on the ŁTR route that’s worth mentioning is Legionów.
 The stop is on Zachodnia Street and it offers the swiftest access to Freedom Square (Plac Wolności) or the northern end of Piotrkowska Street via Rosa’s Passage.

 The nearest tram stop to Galeria Łódzka is Piłsudskiego-Sienkiewicza.
-There is no direct connection between Galeria Łódzka and Manufaktura so you can walk along to Piotrkowska-Centrum or take either tram 8, 10A, 10B, 12, 14, 16 or 18.
+There is no direct connection between Galeria Łódzka and Manufaktura so you can walk along to Piotrkowska-Centrum or take either tram 8, 10A, 10B, 12, 14 or 18 one stop along the line.

 A healthy number of tram lines run past two of the three main railway stations in Łódź – Kaliska and Fabryczna.
 Moreover, tram lines 12 and 18 directly connect the two railway stations.